About / Biography

 Tim Hopkins is a stage director, scenographer, film maker and creative director.
 He also makes projects for opera and the digital realm.

-He has directed productions for The Royal Opera, English National Opera, Opera North, Staatsoper Hannover, Bayerische Staatsoper Festspiele, Teatro Dell’Opera Roma, Theatre Basel, Bühnen Graz, Almeida Opera, The Aldeburgh Festival, South Bank Centre, BBC Symphony Orchestra, BBC Proms, Alternative Lyrique Festival Paris, The Glimmerglass Festival, Wexford Festival, Dublin, Birmingham Contemporary Music Group, Batignano Opera Festival, English Touring Opera, Sage Gateshead, Channel 4, Aurora Orchestra, London Artists Projects, Welsh National Opera and others.
+He has directed productions for Opera North, English National Opera, The Royal Opera, Welsh National Opera, Staatsoper Hannover, Bayerische Staatsoper Festspiele, Teatro Dell’Opera Roma, Theatre Basel, Bühnen Graz, Almeida Opera, The Aldeburgh Festival, South Bank Centre, BBC Symphony Orchestra, BBC Proms, Alternative Lyrique Festival Paris, Glimmerglass Festival, Wexford Festival, Dublin Grand Opera, Birmingham Contemporary Music Group, Batignano Opera Festival, English Touring Opera, Sage Gateshead, Channel 4, Aurora Orchestra, London Artists Projects, and others.

 These include historic and contemporary repertoire, and, more recently, original projects he has created or made in collaboration, some using new media.
 He is also commissioned as Creative Director.

-In 2001 he was awarded a Nesta Fellowship to consider opera in the light of new technologies; and in 2007, an Arts & Humanities Research Council Fellowship at the Centre for Research in Opera and Music Theatre, University of Sussex.
-His relationship with Sussex continues through a part-time Research Fellowship in experimental music theatre.
+In 2001 he was awarded a Nesta Fellowship to consider opera in the light of new technologies; and from 2007 an Arts & Humanities Research Council Fellowship at the Centre for Research in Opera and Music Theatre, University of Sussex.
+His relationship with Sussex continues part-time through a Research Fellowship in experimental music theatre.